Context-Bounded Model Checking for POWER: Concurrent Programs and Semantics

-When committing an aci event through the rule ${\tt Com\text{-}ACI}$, we also require that we verify any potential speculation that have been made when fetching the subsequent events.
-We assume that we are given a function $\valof\conf\event$ that takes as input an aci event $\event$ and returns the value of the expression of the conditional statement in the instruction of $\event$ when evaluated in the configuration $\conf$.
-The $\valof\conf\event$ is only defined when all events that precede $\event$ in the order $\dataorder$ should have already been initialized.
+When committing an aci event by the rule ${\tt ComACI}$, we require that we verify any potential speculation that have been made when fetching the subsequent events.
+We formulate this requirement by the predicate $\validcndof\conf\event$.